-The simulation has five generalised-cell types: Medium, Bacterium, Macrophage, Red blood cells and a surrounding Wall.
-It also has two diffusible fields, representing a chemoat-tractant, ATTR, and a chemorepellent, REP. Because the default boundary energy between any generalised-cell type and the edge of the cell lattice is zero, we define a surrounding wall to prevent cells from sticking to the cell-lattice boundary.
+The simulation has five generalized-cell types: Medium, Bacterium, Macrophage, Red blood cells and a surrounding Wall.
+It also has two diffusible fields, representing a chemoattractant, ATTR, and a chemorepellent, REP. Because the default boundaryenergy between any generalized-cell type and the edge of the cell lattice is zero, we define a surrounding wall to prevent cells from sticking to the cell-lattice boundary.
 As in our previous simulations, we assign cell types using the CellType plugin.
 Note the new syntax in the line specifying the cell type making up the walls: